tux234/fleet/docs/Configuration/yaml-files.md

 ### webhook_settings

 The `webhook_settings` section lets you define webhook settings for failing policy, vulnerability, and host status automations.
-Learn more about automations in Fleet [here](https://fleetdm.com/docs/using-fleet/automations).
+Learn more about [automations in Fleet](https://fleetdm.com/docs/using-fleet/automations).

 #### activities_webhook